 Trekking in Nepal in JulyApril 6, 2018 No Responses Mosaic Adventure

 Trekking in Nepal is world famous and for a good reason.
-It’s a truly amazing place for wonderful activities like hiking, touring, mountaineering, and trekking in the Himalayas.
+Nepal is a truly amazing place for wonderful activities like hiking, touring, mountaineering, and trekking in the Himalayas.

 Yearly, Nepal attracts a large number of trekkers.
-There are nearly more than 200 trekking routes that are legally opened for foreign tourists.
+You can choose among 200 trekking routes that are legally opened for foreign tourists.

-There are thousands of wonderful hiking trail that can’t be explored via out the year.
+There are thousands of wonderful hiking trails you can explore throughout the year.

 The best part of trekking in Nepal is there is no any seasonal constraints throughout the year.

 Despite the heavy monsoon, June, July, and August are still the best off-season trekking months in Nepal.

 But before heading towards the trail during the monsoon months, a single question frequently strikes on the trekker’s mind.

 Does it rain 24 hours like in other parts of the world?

 The answer is big No!!!

 The monsoon in Nepal is not like the typical monsoon of Asia.
 It rains but mostly at night time.
 So, you should be lucky enough to grab the best mountain views during the early in the morning and the evening time.